 When your users land on a 404 page, it can cause frustration.
-It makes your visitors more likely to leave your website, and high bounce rates can hurt you when it comes to SEO.
+It makes your visitors more likely to leave your website, and high bounce rates can hurt you when it comes to SEO (search engine optimization).
 And if you have too many links that lead to 404 pages, it makes it look like you don’t take your business website seriously and aren’t worthy of trust.

 In short, those 404 pages matter.

-There are a number of tools designed specifically to help website owners quickly and easily identify all the broken links on a website, and most of them are free.
-Simply plug your URL into one of these tools to get a list of all the links on your website that need to be fixed.
+There are a number of tools designed specifically to help website owners quickly and easily identify all the broken links that are serving 404 errors on a website.
+Better yet, many of them are free.
+A few of your top options are:

-Then go through and update all of them.
+Once you have your list of broken links, it’s time for the harder part.
+You need to go in and fix each one.
 Determine which ones need an updated link, and which links should simply be removed.
 Track your progress as you go so you make sure you don’t miss any, and open each web page to double-check the updated link yourself before moving on to the next.

-This takes a little bit of time, but it ensures your visitors will have a better experience on your website.
+This takes time, but it ensures your visitors will have a better experience on your website.
 It’s best to take this step once every three months or so to fix any new broken links that come up as quickly as possible.
-If you’re lucky, you’ll spot them before your visitors do.
+And the more often you do it, the less work it will be each time.
+If you’re lucky, you’ll spot the bad links before any visitors do.

-Even if you regularly check for broken links, there will likely be times you don’t spot one in time, as well as times when your users enter a URL wrong.
-Some of your visitors will almost certainly land on your 404 page no matter what you do, so you want to make the most of it when they do.
+Even if you regularly check for broken links, there will likely be times you don’t spot one in time, and other times when users enter a URL wrong.
+Some of your visitors will almost certainly land on your 404 page no matter what you do.
+So make the most of it when they do.

 404 Page Best Practices